TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/matlab/index.md/index.md

 ---

-# Hello World in Matlab
+Welcome to the Hello World in Matlab page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution